algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x58
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
-- A range of bytes from A starting at B up to but not including B+C. If B+C is larger than the array length, the program fails<br />`extract3` can be called using `extract` without immediates.
+- A range of bytes from A starting at B up to but not including B+C. If B+C is larger than the array length, the program fails<br />`extract3` can be called using `extract` with no immediates.
 - Availability: v5

 ## extract_uint16